Assumption Breaks Ground on Health Sciences Building

 “In this new building, we will not simply train future nurses and health care professionals to treat a disease or ailment,” said President Francesco C. Cesareo, Ph.D.
 “At Assumption, our unique programs will form individuals who will treat the human person with compassion.
 Health care professionals that graduate from Assumption will be renowned for their empathy and those who understand and respect the dignity of the human person.”

 The new, 41,000-square foot building will feature four classrooms, one for 32 students, two for 48 and a large tiered classroom for 50.
-These classrooms will not only be used exclusively for the nursing and physician assistant program, rather all academic programs on campus.
+These classrooms will not only be used exclusively for the nursing program, rather all academic programs on campus.
 Each classroom will be fully equipped with a recording system for simulations that will be used during debriefings.

 The nursing floor features a spacious nursing skills lab with seven full-sized hospital beds for teaching proper patient care.
 Four simulation labs will have hi-fidelity mannequins which will simulate actual patient conditions (vitals, seizures, cardiac arrest, childbirth, etc) remotely controlled by a technician.